machingclee/machingclee.github.io/static/media/243-push-notification.145fa202.md

 #### Page to Create Access Token

-By default everyone who owns the device's `expo-push-notification-token`  can send push-notification to that device.
-Expo provides one additional layer to prevent malacious use of a notification token (just in case someone gets the token for some reason)
+By default everyone who owns the device's `expo-notification-token` (usally this ***one*** is our backend, we obtain it when user login) can send a  push-notification to that device.

+For security, Expo provides one additional layer to prevent malacious use of an expo-notification token (just in case someone gets the token for some reason):

 - [Get Access Token Here](https://expo.dev/accounts/machingclee/settings/access-tokens)

 You can use this token in <a href="#pushNotificationUtil.ts" target="_self">pushNotificationUtil.ts</a> section.

+For simplicty we simply save that expo-notification-token in our backend and send messages to that token directly.

 ##### Personal Access Tokens